Fazal Ali Qureshi: Beliefs

-Many of his followers maintain that Pir Qureshi believed in plain Sunni beliefs and did not follow any of the offshoots of Sunni Islam in India.
-Following points from the Malfuzat of Pir Mitha, who was one of his chief Khulafa, assert this idea.

 Shaykh Fazal Ali Sahib built himself a covered room meant to be his final burial place, and told this to Pir Mitha and Mawlana Abdul Sattar (brothers and khulafa of Pir Qureshi) and asked them to bury him there.
 At the time of death, Mawlana Abdul Sattar was there and he told the people the Shaykh's will, so they buried him there.
 This is in contradiction to the Deobandi rulings that the grave must not be covered.

-Pir Fazal Ali Sahib attended the Urs of Sufi saints of India and the gatherings of Mawlid.
-This also is in contradiction to the Deobandi doctrine that the practice of Urs is bid‘ah.
-The most famous is his attending the Urs of Khwaja Moinuddin Chishti in Ajmer, India, where the Shaikh not only attended the Urs but also listened to the Qawwali (sung with music) which is prohibited in the Deobandi doctrine.
-Though the Shaikh himself never listened to the music neither allowed his followers, he listened to the Qawwali only due to the love of Khwaja Moinuddin Chishti Ajmeri.